Ayush141910/virus-cgr-project/README.md

-# Virus CGR Project (Draft)
+# Virus CGR Project

-This repository contains the draft submission for the Bioinformatics Project:
+This repository contains the Final submission for the Bioinformatics Project:
 **Alignment-Free Virus Family Classification Using Chaos Game Representation (CGR).**

 ##  Repository Structure